 - Referees Course: Depending on the sport, students participating in the program obtain qualifications to referee and umpire in their chosen field.

 - Coaching Course: Most programs deliver a junior licence coaching course or equivalent and/ or

 - Junior Development Programs: Depending on your sport students are trained as one of the many junior development leaders in such programs as Goal Kick, AusKick, Mod League and Aussie Hoops.

 - Strength and Conditioning: Students undertake fitness testing, analysis and development of individual strength and conditioning programs specific to their sport.

-- Level One First Aid: Students also receive their Level One First Aid qualification, mandatory before undertaking structured workplace learning.
+- Level Two First Aid: Students also receive their Level Two First Aid qualification, mandatory before undertaking structured workplace learning.